programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Introduction / Overview
 [Choropleth Maps](https://en.wikipedia.org/wiki/Choropleth_map) have become very familiar to us.
 They are commonly used to visualize information such as [Covid-19 infection/death rates](https://www.nytimes.com/interactive/2021/us/covid-cases.html#maps), [education spending per pupil](https://www.reddit.com/r/MapPorn/comments/bc9jwu/us_education_spending_map/), and other similar data.

-Visualizing data in this way can reveal patterns that might otherwise be hard to discern; one might be able to understand some of this from tables of figures, but the spatial aspect might be overlooked.
-Thus, this type of map can be very useful to historians and other scholars.
+Visualizing data in this way reveals patterns that might otherwise be hard to discern.
+Tables of numbers are generally hard to read, but noticing spacial patterns is even more challenging.
+Thus, choropleth maps can be especially useful in visualizing data that varies by region.

 This lesson will demonstrate how the Folium library can be used to create choropleth maps quickly and easily.
 However, while a basic map is easy to create, they often require some adjustments to be as informative as possible.
-The level of complexity will increase as we move through the lesson.
+In this tutorial, we will begin with the basics and increase the level of complexity as we move through the lesson.

 At the end of the lesson you will be able to:
 * Load several types of data from web archives